React ChartsAxis Labels

 Axis labels provide clear identification and context for the data represented on each axis in a chart.

-AG Charts has a number of methods to avoid axis label collisions.
+AG Charts has a number of methods to avoid axis label collisions, which occur when two labels overlap or when a label exceeds the axis's maxThicknessRatio.

 In this example: